AlekseyElcha/Lab-4-TG-bot-Test/README.md

 Language: Python + Telebot module

-The test itself consists of multiple question with four choices with only one correct.
+The test itself consists of multiple questions with four choices with only one correct.
 Each correct answer gives +1 point, incorrect does not give or take anything.
 The questions/choices sequence is randomized for each user.

 The test measures the time from start till finish (visible both for users and admins).